 Please remind patients to report animals bites and scratches by displaying our Reporting Reminder poster in your office.

-If you are providing post-exposure prophylaxis, report to Public Health by completing the Scratching/Biting Incident Report.
+If you are reporting an animal bite/scratch and/or will be providing post-exposure prophylaxis, please report to Public Health by completing the Scratching/Biting Incident Report.
+If PEP will be administered, please complete and submit a PEP schedule.